GuillermoBustosPerez/Backed-flakes-categories/README.md

   manuscript.

 - [Scripts](Report/Scripts) folder containing scripts employed to muggle the original data, or train the models.

+- [References](Report/References.bib): a .bib file containing references cited in the text.

 </div>